How Shareholders Argue: Three Decades of Proposal Narratives Solo-authored

 "From Extra-budgetary to Budgetary: Public Debt Recognition and Private Sector Responses" with Stella Park and Heng Yue

 We examine how recognizing government debt on official budgets affects private sector investment.
-We exploit China's 2014 fiscal reform, which mandated local governments to transition from extra-budgetary (off-balance-sheet) to budgetary (on-balance-sheet) debt financing.
-Using a difference-in-differences design, we compare firms in cities with high versus low pre-reform implicit debt.
-We find that treated firms increase investment by 0.8 percentage points of total assets (14% of the mean) relative to control firms.
-This effect operates primarily through a monitoring channel: Enhanced oversight constrains government borrowing, expanding credit access for private firms.
-Consistent with this mechanism, treated firms increase leverage by 1.5 percentage points, concentrated in long-term loans.
-The investment increase is larger for financially constrained firms and firms with lower accounting quality, and smaller for firms more reliant on government support or more exposed to local consumption.
-Treated firms also increase employment by 9.3%, particularly hiring workers with higher education and technical skills.
-Our findings demonstrate that public debt recognition generates real economic effects by reallocating credit from the public to the private sector.
+Exploiting China's 2014 fiscal reform, which mandated local governments to transition from extra-budgetary to budgetary debt financing, we compare firms in cities with high versus low pre-reform implicit debt using a difference-indifferences design.
+Treated firms increase investment by 0.75 percentage points (about 13 percent of the mean) and leverage by 1.5 percentage points, with the effect concentrated in long-term loans.
+Employment increases by 9.3 percent.
+Cross-sectional tests indicate a monitoring channel: the effect is stronger for financially constrained firms and firms with lower accounting quality, and weaker for firms reliant on government support or exposed to local consumption.
+Our findings demonstrate that public debt recognition generates real effects by reallocating credit from the public to the private sector.

 "LIFO and the Muted Response to Inflation Expectations" with Hanwen Xu and Heng Yue